 Small Businesses Live Streaming

 In this video, we present three different small businesses taking advantage of live streaming to help market their businesses.
 Facebook Live was the choice destination for all three of our case studies.
 Each small business was helped by the local Business Improvement District who helped subsidize the cost of the social media marketing.
-Each business decided to use the PTZOptics Producer Kits to simplify the live streaming setup and provide a professional video production for viewers.
-Once the live stream was over each business used the video content as a core marketing item for their business.
+Once the live stream was set up, each business used the video content as a core marketing item for their business.

 Retail Business using Facebook Live

 Old Soul Decor is a retail business specializing in home decor furniture, jewelry, and accessories.
 Krystal Reinhard, the owner of Old Soul Decor, used live streaming in her small boutique located in downtown West Chester, Pennsylvania.
 Reinhard selected Facebook Live to introduce customers to her new Spring line of jewelry and home decor items.
 The live stream generated over 1,600 views, 43 engagements, and 3 sales.
 Reinhard designed a “Television Style” show using two PTZOptics cameras, a HuddleCamHD Joystick and a regular Windows laptop.

 Krystal was able to use the free PTZOptics video jump start kit to create brand-specific imagery.
 One sidebar displayed item descriptions and pricing.
 The lower third bar provides contact information such as her phone number and location.
 Using two cameras gave the producer 100’s of camera angle options during the broadcast.
 Once the camera would be used for a wide angle shot and the next would be ready to transition into a close-up.